-You are eligible to retire on an Early Retirement Pension if you:
+You are eligible to retire with an Early Retirement Pension if you:

-- Are at least age 55, and - Have accrued at least 10 Years of Vesting Service.
+- Are at least age 55, and - Have accrued at least 10 years of Vesting Service.

-An Early Retirement Pension is calculated in the same way as a Normal Retirement Pension, but is reduced for the number of monthly payments you receive prior to your Normal Retirement Date.
-That is because you are retiring at a younger age and you are expected to receive benefits for a longer period of time.
+An Early Retirement Pension is calculated in the same way as a Normal Retirement Pension, but is reduced for the number of monthly payments you receive before age 65.
+That is because you are retiring at a younger age and are expected to receive benefits for a longer period of time.
 Your Early Retirement Pension will be your Normal Retirement benefit reduced by 5% per year or .4167% for each month your Annuity Starting Date precedes your Normal Retirement Date.
 An example of this calculation is as follows:

-For Example: Mary decides to retire at age 62 at the end of July 2022 with 15 Years of Credited Service.
+For Example: Mary decides to retire at age 62 at the end of July 2022 with 15 years of Credited Service.
 Her Final Average Earnings equal \$35,000.
-Based on her Years of Credited Service and her Final Average Earnings, Mary's Normal Pension would be calculated as follows:
+Based on her years of Credited Service and her Final Average Earnings, Mary's Normal Retirement Pension would be calculated as follows:

-Mary's annual Normal Retirement Pension (payable as a Life Benefit) would be \$5,250, or \$437.50 per month.
+Mary's annual Normal Retirement Pension (payable as a Life Benefit) would be \$10,500, or \$875 per month.